On Saturday, the 24th of March, 2018, a Reddit user called afooltobesure posted the following question on Reddit’s /r/conspiracy subreddit:

 According to the public mod log, /r/conspiracy moderators are also keeping notes on certain users.
 Although we cannot see what has been written in these notes, we can make an educated guess based on Sabremesh’s “persona non grata” post in Conspiracy Conclave.

-After reviewing the accounts that recently had notes added to them, I can confirm that the vast majority of these accounts have posted content that is critical of Trump.
+After reviewing the accounts that had notes added to them, I noticed that most of them had posted anti-Trump content.

 Former “Great Awakening” mod aleister created a Wiki note about user mjshoe on the 2nd of May, 2018.
 Strangely enough, when I looked at mjshoe’s account history, I could see that he hadn’t posted anything to /r/conspiracy in over 2 months.
 So why did aleister create a Wiki note about him?
 Well, it turns out that mjshoe is highly critical of Trump and he has also complained about how “pro government” /r/conspiracy has become.